Excoriate/repo_template_empty/docs/templates/00_context_engineering/init-context.md

 > - 🏗️ Components have distinct, clear responsibilities
 > - 🏛️ Architecture style aligns with project complexity and requirements
 > - 📁 Project structure reflects architectural decisions and component organization
+> - 🔄 **Sequence diagram clearly shows MVP Features' Primary Use Cases with proper message flows and component interactions**
+> - 🔗 **Sequence diagram components align with the Main System Components defined in this section**
+> - ✅ **All sequence diagram actors and flows directly correspond to Primary Use Cases from Section 3**
+> - 🏗️ **Software architecture aligns with system architecture from Section 4**

 #### Output Format